High-Performance Computing

 Next generation sequencing techniques are generating unprecedented amounts of data which challenge concepts of data analyses and storage.

-- a four-node unit with two 12-core Intel Xeon E5-2697 v2 CPUs (2.70 GHz; 96 cores in total) and 512 GB RAM (2,048 GB in total) per node for genomic and transcriptomic sequence assembly and analyses, and
+• A four-node cluster with two 12-core Intel(R) Xeon(R) E5-2697 v2 CPUs (2.70 GHz; 96 cores in total) and 512 GB RAM (2,048 GB in total) per node

-- a single unit with four 16-core Intel Xeon E7-8867 v3 CPUs (2.50 GHz; 64 cores in total) and 3,072 GB RAM for analyses that require a large amount of memory.
+• A single unit with four 16-core Intel(R) Xeon(R) E7-8867 v3 CPUs (2.50 GHz; 64 cores in total) and 3.0 TB RAM

 Contact person